Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart.md

 ## Use {{site.base_gateway}}

-{{site.base_gateway}} is now be serving the Kong Manager WebGUI and the Kong Admin API.
+{{site.base_gateway}} is now serving the Kong Manager WebGUI and the Kong Admin API.

 For local deployments, Kong Manager is locally accessible at `https://kong.127-0-0-1.nip.io`.
 The [nip.io](https://nip.io) service resolves this domain to localhost also known as `127.0.0.1`.